diaghilev/under-the-radar/README.md

 - [x] **Reporting** - Looker Studio lists job announcements with filters for part-time, contract and remote positions.
 - [ ] **Deployment** - Docker to containerize the pipeline.

-[^1]: If the Twitter API goes behind a paywall, that source will be paused and I'll find an alternate solution.
+[^1]: Recent results from the Twitter API show a trend towards automated job accounts and away from human users.
+So I am experimenting with a very narrow query that will reduce results from this source.
 ### Transformation